House of Aisin Gioro

-The House of Aisin-Gioro is a Manchu clan that ruled the Later Jin dynasty (1616–1636), the Qing dynasty (1636–1912), and Manchukuo (1932–1945) in the history of China.
+The House of Aisin Gioro is a Manchu clan that ruled the Later Jin dynasty (1616–1636), the Qing dynasty (1636–1912), and Manchukuo (1932–1945) in the history of China.
 Under the Ming dynasty, members of the Aisin Gioro clan served as chiefs of the Jianzhou Jurchens, one of the three major Jurchen tribes at this time.
 Qing bannermen passed through the gates of the Great Wall in 1644, and eventually conquered the short-lived Shun dynasty, Xi dynasty and Southern Ming dynasty.
 After gaining total control of China proper, the Qing dynasty later expanded into other adjacent regions, including Xinjiang, Tibet, Outer Mongolia, and Taiwan.
 The dynasty reached its zenith during the High Qing era and under the Qianlong Emperor, who reigned from 1735 to 1796.
 This reign was followed by a century of gradual decline.

 The house lost power in 1912 following the Xinhai Revolution.
-Puyi, the last Aisin-Gioro emperor, nominally maintained his imperial title in the Forbidden City until the Articles of Favourable Treatment were revoked by Feng Yuxiang in 1924.
+Puyi, the last Aisin Gioro emperor, nominally maintained his imperial title in the Forbidden City until the Articles of Favourable Treatment were revoked by Feng Yuxiang in 1924.
 The Qing was China's last orthodox imperial dynasty.

 Etymology

 Aisin means 'gold', corresponding to Chinese jīn.
 Gioro refers to the clan's ancestral home in today Yilan County, Heilongjiang.
-Following the fall of the Qing empire, most members of the clan have changed their surnames to Han Chinese surnames such as Jin, Zhao, Ai, Luo, Bai, Hai or Slavicized in Russia like Aysinev, Zolotov or Zolotaryov.
+Following the fall of the Qing empire, most members of the clan have changed their surnames to Sino family names such as Jin, Zhao, Ai, Luo, Bai, Hai or Slavicized in Russia like Aysinev, Zolotov or Zolotaryov.

-For example, one of the heads of the Aisin-Gioro clan adopted the Chinese name Jin Youzhi.
+For example, one of the heads of the Aisin Gioro clan adopted the Chinese name Jin Youzhi.

 Heads of the House

-The Aisin-Gioro House had no system of automatic succession such as primogeniture or a law of succession.
+The Aisin Gioro House had no system of automatic succession such as primogeniture or a law of succession.
 Instead, an emperor would name an heir in a secret edict.
 The edict would be read before senior members of the clan following the emperor's death.
 An emperor could have numerous sons by women of various ranks.
 In 1912, the Qing dynasty was overthrown and China was declared a republic.
 Puyi, the last emperor, was granted the right to maintain his imperial title in the Forbidden City until 1924, when the Articles of Favorable Treatment were revoked.
 He went to Changchun in northeastern China to serve as chief executive (1932–1934) and later emperor (1934–1945) of Manchukuo, a puppet state of Japan.